-Stamp-Sized Mistake Costs Postal Service $3.5 Million
+Stamp-Size Mistake Costs Postal Service $3.5 Million

 For years, a U.S. Postal Service stamp mistakenly bore the image of a Lady Liberty replica.

-That statue welcomes visitors to the New York-New York Hotel and Casino in Las Vegas, and between 2010 and 2014, it earned the postal service over $70 million in profits.
+That statue welcomes visitors to the New York-New York Hotel and Casino in Las Vegas, and between 2010 and 2014, it earned the Postal Service over $70 million in profits.

-Last week, Las Vegas sculptor Robert Davidson was awarded $3.5 million from the postal service in a lawsuit.
+Last week, Las Vegas sculptor Robert Davidson was awarded $3.5 million from the Postal Service in a lawsuit.

-The confusion started a decade ago, when the postal service decided to update its line of "forever" stamps with an image featuring Lady Liberty.
+The confusion started a decade ago, when the Postal Service decided to update its line of "forever" stamps with an image featuring Lady Liberty.

-According to court documents, a then-stamp development manager started by gathering stock images of the Statue of Liberty — all possibilities for the new stamp.
-But he didn't realize that his final choice for one of the new "forever" stamps was not, in fact, a photograph of the national monument.
+According to court documents, a stamp development manager at the time started by gathering stock images of the Statue of Liberty — all possibilities for the new stamp.
+But he didn't realize that his final choice was not, in fact, a photograph of the national monument.

-The postal service had featured Lady Liberty on many stamps before — 23, to be exact — but this photo, the stamp development manager said during testimony, featured a fresh take on the statue.
+The Postal Service had featured Lady Liberty on many stamps before — 23, to be exact — but this photo, the stamp development manager said during testimony, featured a fresh take on the statue.
 That's why he liked it.

-He purchased photo rights to use it, and the postal service released the stamp in December 2010.
+He purchased photo rights to use it, and the Postal Service released the stamp in December 2010.
 The federal agency learned it had made a mistake when, the following March, a stock photo company alerted it via email.

-The following month, postal service spokesman Roy Betts told The New York Times, "We still love the stamp design and would have selected this photograph anyway."
+The next month, Postal Service spokesman Roy Betts told The New York Times, "We still love the stamp design and would have selected this photograph anyway."

 But, he said, the agency would be "re-examining our processes to prevent this situation from happening in the future."

-The postal service continued making the stamps until 2014, when it phased out the design.
+The Postal Service continued making the stamps until 2014, when it phased out the design.

 Davidson, the Las Vegas sculptor, discovered the stamp when his wife bought a book of them at the post office.
 In January 2012, she filed a copyright application on his behalf.

-His copyright for the Las Vegas statue was issued in November 2013, and he sued the postal service that month for using it on the stamp.
+His copyright for the Las Vegas statue was issued in November 2013, and he sued the Postal Service that month for using it on the stamp.

 A federal judge ruled in Davidson's favor last week.